LePage Administration, Volunteers Kick-off State Charitable Campaign

 Contact: Adrienne Bennett, Press Secretary, 207-287-2531

-AUGUSTA – Noting Maine’s tradition of neighbors helping neighbors, Governor Paul R. LePage and Maine Department of Environmental Protection Commissioner Patricia Aho are calling on State employees and retirees to raise $300,000 through the 34th annual Maine State Employees’ Combined Charitable Appeal.
+AUGUSTA – Highlighting the importance of giving back, Governor Paul R. LePage and Maine Department of Labor Commissioner Jeanne Paquette are calling on State employees and retirees to raise $300,000 through the 35th annual Maine State Employees’ Combined Charitable Appeal.

-Governor LePage and Commissioner Aho, who is serving as chair of the 2013 MSECCA campaign for the second year, kicked-off the initiative today in the Hall of Flags at the State House in Augusta.
+Governor LePage and Commissioner Paquette, who is serving as chair of the 2014 MSECCA campaign, kicked-off the initiative today in the Hall of Flags at the State House in Augusta.

-Department leaders and volunteers from State agencies who will encourage their colleagues to contribute during the three month campaign joined Governor LePage and Commissioner Aho.
-Representatives from the 18 federations – many of which are United Ways – whose member charities benefit also attended.
+Department leaders and volunteers from State agencies who will encourage colleagues to contribute to the three-month campaign joined Governor LePage and Commissioner Paquette.
+Representatives from the 18 federations – which includes the state’s United Ways – also attended.

-During its 33 year history, more than $6 million has been raised through MSECCA making it one of Maine’s most meaningful workplace giving campaigns.
-Last year, State workers and retirees showed their collaborative commitment to their communities by contributing around $300,000 through one-time gifts or scheduled payroll/retirement deductions.
+During its 35-year history, about $8 million has been raised through MSECCA, making it one of Maine’s most meaningful workplace giving campaigns.
+Last year, State workers and retirees showed their collaborative commitment to their communities by contributing almost $300,000 through one-time gifts or scheduled payroll/retirement deductions.
 Hundreds of charities are affiliated with the campaign through participating federations, but donors can also direct monetary gifts to an organization of their choice not listed.